ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - Ordering at shard level
     - Data expires after X days
     - Provisioned  mode or on-demand capacity mode
-- Amazon MQ:
+- AWS MQ:
   - SQS, SNS are "cloud-native" services: proprietary protocols from AWS.
   - Traditional applications may use open protocols (MQTT, AMQP, STOMP,...)
   - Migrate: two options
     - Re-engineering the application to use SQS and SNS.
     - Use Amazon MQ!
-  - Amazon MQ: maanged message broker service for: RabbitMQ and ActiveMQ
+  - AWS MQ: maanged message broker service for: RabbitMQ and ActiveMQ
     - Doesn't scale as much as SQS, SNS
     - Run on servers, can run in Multi-AZ with failover (active - passive), integrate with Amazon EFS for storage
     - Both queue features (SQS) and topic features (SNS)

 ## 14. Containers on AWS

-- Amazon ECS - Elastic Container Service:
+- AWS ECS - Elastic Container Service:

   ![](https://d1.awsstatic.com/product-page-diagram_Amazon-ECS%402x.0d872eb6fb782ddc733a27d2bb9db795fed71185.png)